-Abiding in the doctrine of Christ implies: living out the teaching of Christ; obeying or keeping the word of Christ; continuing in the word of Christ; following the teaching of Christ; and remaining faithful to the teaching of Christ.
+Abiding in the doctrine of Christ implies living out the teaching of Christ; obeying or keeping the word of Christ; continuing in the word of Christ; following the teaching of Christ; and remaining faithful to the teaching of Christ.

-Abiding in the word, teaching or doctrine of Christ is the only good safeguard we have against strange and demonic teachings that the carnal ministers are passionately fabricating and broadcasting through various media these last days.
+Abiding in the word, teaching or doctrine of Christ is the only good safeguard we have against strange and demonic teachings that carnal ministers are passionately fabricating and broadcasting through various media these last days.

-Beloved, we are now in the latter times when the Bible warns that “some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron.”
+We are now in the latter times when the Bible warns that “some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron.”
 (1 Tim.
 4:1-2 NKJV).

 It is therefore imperative for you to know, keep, hold fast to, continue and remain in the teaching of Christ.
 You must accept, hold fast to and seek to defend Christ’s teaching, perspective, view or verdict on every issue or subject.

-Unwillingness to obey Christ’s word or teaching implicitly will open up your mind to the manipulation, deception, or seduction of demons and false prophets and teachers.
+Beloved, your unwillingness to obey Christ’s word or teaching implicitly will open up your mind to the manipulation, deception, or seduction of demons and false prophets and teachers.